lukasjuhas/lj-maintenance-mode/README.md

 1. Upload `lj-maintenance-mode` to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress
-1. Navigate to Settings -> Maintenance Mode for settings or to enable maintenance mode.
+1. Navigate to Settings -> Maintenance Mode  or simply click on Admin Bar indicator for settings to enable maintenance mode.

+## FAQ
+1. Is this plugin really ad free ?<br>
+Yes.

+2. Can I change colours?<br>
+Not by default.
+Unless you are developer and you "inject" your own styles in to the wp_die() page.

+3. Plugin doesn't seem to work.
+What should I do ?<br>
+First, if you are using Cache plugin such as WP Super Cache or W3 Total Cache, flush all your cache.
+Secondly, disable all other plugins and try enabling just Maintenance Mode and see if problem persist.
+This should solve most common problems.
+If not, don't hesitate to contact me via Support button from Settings page

 ## Changelog

 ### 1.2.1
+* Bug fixes
-* Removed clear cache functionality as it caused errors to some users.
+* Deprecated clear cache functionality as it caused errors to some users.
 From now on, plugin shows simple reminder to flush cache after enabling or disabling Maintenance Mode.

 ### 1.2
 * Improvement: Improved Multisite Support